stajichlab/PHYling/README.md

 Please download the source code from the [latest release](https://github.com/stajichlab/PHYling/releases/latest) and decompress it or `git clone` the main branch.

 Go into the PHYling folder.
-To avoid messing around the base environment, consider installing it in a conda environment.
-Please use the environment.yml to create environment and install all the required packages.
+To avoid altering the base environment, it's advisable to install the software in a dedicated conda environment Please use the environment.yml to create environment and install all the required packages.

 ```